 Dean Hendrickson.

-FSB Hill 4-11 during the monsoon season.
-C Company was moving off the hill at sundown for another 30 day stint in the bush.
+FSB Hill 4-11 during the monsoon season was moving off the hill at sundown for another 30 day stint in the bush.
 This picture is looking to the southwest where there was another small knoll within the perimeter.
 If you reversed direction here, you would walk back to the east along the bunker line until you got to the mess hall, then turn north to go up the main hill to TOC, artillery, and the chopper pad.

 Olivia Helaire, “Helix”, a rifleman from C Company, who was in country most of 1970.